nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/home_v_away.rst.txt

 Home Versus Away
 ****************

-Looking at whether the team coming back is at home or on the road has a larger point shift (roughly 4) than :doc:`looking at modern eras versus old-school ones
-</analysis/20_is_new_18>`.

 .. _home-v-away-all-time:

 Home v.
 Away All Time
 =====================

-Looking at all the available data, the shift between the home team versus the road team is about 4 points (e.g. the odds of coming back from a 20 point deficit for the home team is about the same as the road team coming back from down 16).
+Looking at all the available data since 1996, the shift between the home team versus the road team is roughly 4 points.
+This number depends :doc:`on our comeback condition
+</analysis/understanding_and_using_the_plots>`.
+Looking at max points down or more for
+the entire game, we see about a 3.5 point shift:

 .. raw:: html

     <div id="home_v_away/max_down_or_more_48_home_v_away_all_time" class="nbacd-chart"></div>

+But looking at the odds of coming back from a point deficit at the half, the chances of coming back from a 20 point deficit for the home team is about the same as the road team coming back from down 16, a four point shift:

 .. raw:: html

     <div id="home_v_away/at_24_home_v_away_all_time" class="nbacd-chart"></div>

+And, as expected, gets smaller as the amount of time dwindles:

 .. raw:: html

     <div id="home_v_away/nbacd_points_versus_24_home_v_away_time_all_eras" class="nbacd-chart"></div>

 .. _home-v-away-modern-era: